Business Corporate Law

 Limited Liability Company.
 A limited liability company has “members” who may own and manage the business.
 A limited liability company may also have non-owner “managers” who run the company along with (or in lieu of) members.
 In a Florida LLC, a single person may operate the business, but some states require that a limited liability company consist of at least two individuals.
 Members are not personally liable for the debts and obligations of the limited liability company.
 The Florida limited liable company is not taxed separately from its members.
 The members declare company income or loss on their individual income tax returns (“pass through” taxation).

 Corporations.
-Unlike sole proprietorship and partnership, a corporation is recognized for all purposes as a legal entity separate from its owners.
+Unlike sole proprietorship and partnership, a corporation is recognized for all intents and purposes as a legal entity separate from its owners.
 A corporation is a hierarchy.
 The shareholders are investors who have little say in the management of the corporation.
 Shareholders elect a Board of Directors and the Board of Directors designates officers to carry out the business of the corporation.

 “C” Corporations.
 A “C” corporation is a separate tax-paying entity whose profits are subject to corporate income tax rates.
 Shareholders are not personally liable for the debts and obligations of the corporation.